torik42/YaLafi/README.md

 [Differences to Tex2txt](#differences-to-tex2txt) and [Remarks on implementation](#remarks-on-implementation).

-Application Python scripts like [yalafi/shell/shell.py](yalafi/shell/shell.py) from section [Example application](#example-application) can access an interface emulating tex2txt.py from repository Tex2txt by `from yalafi import tex2txt`.
+Beside the interface from section [Package interface](#package-interface), application Python scripts like [yalafi/shell/shell.py](yalafi/shell/shell.py) from section [Example application](#example-application) can access an interface emulating tex2txt.py from repository Tex2txt by `from yalafi import tex2txt`.